netdata/netdata/collectors/ebpf.plugin/README.md

 #### Collect PID

-When one of the previous integrations are enabled, `ebpf.pluigin` will use Process Identifier (`PID`) to identify the process group that it needs to plot data.
+When one of the previous integrations is enabled, `ebpf.pluigin` will use Process Identifier (`PID`) to identify the process group for which it needs to plot data.
 There are different ways to collect PID, and you can select the way `ebpf.plugin` collects data with the following values:

 -   `real parent`: This is the default mode.
 Collection will aggregate data for the real parent, the thread that creates child threads.
 -   `parent`: Parent and real parent are the same when a process starts, but this value can be changed during run time.
--   `all`: This option will store all PIDs that run on host; this method can be expensive for host, because more memory needs to be allocated and parsed.
+-   `all`: This option will store all PIDs that run on the host; this method can be expensive for the host, because more memory needs to be allocated and parsed.

 The threads that have integration with other collectors have an internal clean up.
 To do this, they attach either a `trampolines` or a `kprobe` to `release_task` internal function.
 To avoid `overload` on this function, `ebpf.plugin`